mehdiraized/thumbnail-remover/README.md

 ### Is this plugin compatible with the latest version of WordPress?

 Yes, we regularly update the plugin to ensure compatibility with the latest WordPress version.

-## Screenshots

-1. **Settings Page**: Screenshot of the plugin settings page where you can remove thumbnails and manage sizes.
-2. **Thumbnail Management**: Screenshot of the thumbnail management interface.

 ## Changelog